sriramab/gamamanual/G__UsingEquations.md

 ```

 ## ``solve`` an equation
 The `solve` statement has been added in order to numerically integrate the equation system.
 It should be add into a reflex.
 At each simulation step, a step of the integration is executed, the length of the integration step is defined in the `step` facet.
 The `solve` statement will update the variables used in the equation system.
+The chosen integration method (defined in `method`) is Runge-Kutta 4 (which is very often a good choice of integration method in terms of accuracy).
 ```
 reflex solving {
 	solve eqSI method:rk4 step:h;